schollz/find-lf/README.md

 ## 1. Initialize Pis

-Install Raspbian-lite onto a Pi.
+[Install Raspbian lite](https://www.raspberrypi.org/downloads/raspbian/) onto a Pi.
 Make sure to give it a unique hostname but use the same password and same username (`pi`) for each one!
 Then initialize the Raspberry Pi with the following script
 ```
 wget https://raw.githubusercontent.com/schollz/find-lf/master/node/initialize.sh
 sudo ./initialize.sh